mraiur/dainmiller.github.io/_posts/2015-10-05-value-objects.markdown

 categories: [ruby]
 summary: How to use and work with a core OO paradigm.
 ---

+Value objects are super interesting.
+To me, a value object is something we can use to either wrap up values or ask questions on objects - though sometimes that is confused with a "Query Object".
+In my mind they are almost interchangable.

-Tenants of value objects:
+My tenants of value objects:

 1. A value object never changes the state of your application

-2. A value object presents data and allows you to pose questions to the data
+2. A value object presents data and allows you to ask questions of the data

-Some only provide the data, and convenient lookups
+Here's an example of what a few might look like.

 {% highlight ruby %}
 module Utilities